Hodapp87/automata_scratch/README.md

   they are all scaled in the correct way (some linearly, others inversely perhaps), generated geometry that is more or less identical except that it is higher-resolution?
+- Use mixins to extend 3D transformations to things (matrices, cages, meshes, existing transformations)

 ## ????
 - Embed this in Blender?